 Codes and Frequencies

-CANOTHR identifies sample adults who had ever been told that they had some kind of cancer other than those kinds specified on the survey form.
+CNOTHR identifies sample adults age 18 and older who had ever been told that they had some kind of cancer other than those kinds specified in other public use cancer type recodes.
+Before 2018, CNOTHR identifies whether sample adults and older had some kind of cancer other than the list of 29 different cancer types listed below under the "Related Variables" heading (with the exception of skin melanoma cancer (CNSKMELN).
 Those sample adults who reported ever being told by a doctor or other health professional that they had cancer or a malignancy of any kind (CANCEREV) were asked the follow-up question, "What kind of cancer was it?"

 Interviewers marked up to three kinds of cancer specified on the survey form, and noted when the respondent mentioned more than three types of cancer.
 The 1997-2000 Field Representative's Manual directed, "Count the same type of cancer or malignancy on different body parts as only one kind.
 For example, malignant moles on the face, neck, and trunk should be counted as only one kind of cancer."
 Interviewers were further directed to not read the answer categories on the survey form to respondents.
 If the respondent used a technical term not on the form, then the interviewer was to "ask what part of the body this affected and enter that"; if the answer did not fit a category on the form, then the interviewer was to mark "other" and write down the response.